 The Ridgewood Assistance Program (RAP) provides education, assistance and support for students affected by others' drug and/or alcohol abuse, divorce, chronic illness, death and stress.
 Students participating in groups often see results in better attendance, improved grades, reduced behavioral difficulties, higher participation in athletics and activities, enhanced health, and a more positive attitude.

 The RAP Core Team supports and enhances the mission of Ridgewood High School by helping students be available for learning.
 This is accomplished through:

 - Identifying both students and their needs in order to connect them to appropriate resources.

-- Offering team facilitated groups tailors to the needs of the students involved.
+- Offering team facilitated groups tailored to the needs of the students involved.

 - Providing support both inside and outside of the context of the classroom.

 - Creating educational programming focused primarily on the affective domain.

 Students may refer themselves or may be referred by a fellow students, a parent/guardian, or a staff member.
 Student involvement in RAP is voluntary and no records of the student's participation will become part of the student's permanent record.
 Federal laws and regulation protect the confidentiality of information, whether or not recorded, about students' participation.